 Whether it's cracked, rotted, or the victim of a woodpecker's bill, a damaged strip of wood siding is an open invitation for water to leak in and wreak havoc on a house.
 So when a piece needs fixing, it's a task that merits a big red flag on the "To do" list.

-Replacing a broken clapboard isn't that difficult, but as This Old House general contractor Tom Silva shows on the next two pages, it's a delicate process that takes patience and precision.
+Replacing a broken clapboard isn't that difficult, but as This Old House general contractor Tom Silva shows, it's a delicate process that takes patience and precision.
 "If you're not careful, it's easy to break the surrounding clapboards," he says, "and then you'll end up installing much more new siding than you intended."

 Power tools are out for this job: too much vibration.
 Siding repair is best done with hand tools—with one exception.
 "Forget the tape measure," Tom says.
 Instead, you can size the replacement using the old clapboard as a template, a simple technique that virtually guarantees a tight fit on the first try.

 - Using a utility knife, score the entire length of the damaged clapboard from end to end, about halfway up from its bottom, or butt, edge.

 - Don’t slice all the way through the board, or you may cut the builder’s felt underneath.

 - To break loose the lower half of the damaged piece, start at one end and gently tap a small pry bar underneath the butt edge, next to a nail.

 - Pull the bar toward you, don’t push it, so you don’t mar or crack the neighboring clapboards.